Phil Cunningham (rock musician): New Order

 Cunningham first joined New Order in 2001 as a touring musician replacing Gillian Gilbert, who had stepped back from live commitments to care for her children, during the tour for the album Get Ready.
 During this period as a touring musician, New Order played shows in Europe, Japan and the United States.

 Cunningham became a full member of New Order in the lead up to the 2005 album Waiting for the Sirens' Call where he made his recording and co-writing debut with the band.
 He has continued to co-write and record on all of New Order's releases including 2015's Music Complete, which featured the debut of new bassist Tom Chapman.

 After New Order's hiatus, Cunningham continued to play live shows with the band appearing alongside the returning Gilbert in their 2011 reunion concert and Iggy Pop, Patti Smith and Philip Glass at the annual Tibet House Benefit Concert at Carnegie Hall in New York in 2014.
-On the 18th of July 2021, New Order celebrated Cunningham's 20th anniversary with the band.
+On 18 July 2021, New Order celebrated Cunningham's 20th anniversary with the band.